ravicm/hello/cheflab.md

 Uploading new-cookbook01 [0.1.0]
 Uploaded 1 cookbook.
 ```
-uploads the cookbook new-cookbook01 to server <br>
+Uploads the cookbook new-cookbook01 to server <br>
 On server website, click on policy the uploaded cookbook is visible <br>
 <img src="images/cb01.JPG" > <br>

-next step is run the uploaded recipe of the cookbook on node, with below command <br>
+**Next step is run the uploaded recipe of the cookbook on node, with below command** <br>
+This step is important as the recipe will be updated to chef-client, which is the end-user of the configuration.
+**Make sure the right cookbook/recipe uploaded to the correct node**
+This way, the Clients can be divided in categories like Web, DB nodes etc.

 ```
 # knife node run_list set <chef-node> "recipe[cookbook-name::recipe-name]"